shtash/ReadRabbit/web/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Configuration

-App-wide settings (like card sizes, spacing, etc.) are centralized in `src/config/app.config.ts`.
-Edit this file to adjust UI parameters across the app.

 ## Deployment